PhotonVision/photonvision-docs/source/docs/getting-started/april-tags.rst

 A more technical explanation can be found in the `WPILib documentation <https://www.google.com>`_.

+.. note:: You can get a PDF of properly sized 16h5 targets :download:`here<assets/alltags.pdf>`.

 Getting Started With AprilTags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Install PhotonVision, wire your coprocessor, and get the dashboard up.

 .. note:: When selecting the image during installation, ensure you use one from the 2022 beta or 2023 stable release.

-2. Read the documentation in the pipeline tuning section (HYPERLINK GOES HERE) about how to tune a pipeline for AprilTags.
+2. Read the documentation in the :ref:`pipeline tuning section<docs/getting-started/pipeline-tuning/apriltag-tuning:Target Family>` about how to tune a pipeline for AprilTags.

-3. Read page on Robot Integration Strategies with AprilTags (HYPERLINK GOES HERE) on different approaches to using the data you get from AprilTags.
+3. Read page on :ref:`Robot Integration Strategies with AprilTags<docs/integration/aprilTagStrategies:Simple Strategies>` on different approaches to using the data you get from AprilTags.
 This includes simply turning to the goal, getting the pose of the target, all the way to real-time, latency compensated pose estimation.

-4. Read the PhotonLib documentation (HYPERLINK GOES HERE) on how to use AprilTag data in your code.
+4. Read the :ref:`PhotonLib documentation<docs/programming/photonlib/getting-target-data:Getting AprilTag Data From A Target>` on how to use AprilTag data in your code.

-5. Read the example code (HYPERLINK GOES HERE) on a fully featured example on different ways to use AprilTags.
+5. Read the :ref:`example code<docs/examples/apriltag:Code>` on a fully featured example on different ways to use AprilTags.